GLOBAL MARKETS-Stocks bounce on report of U.S.-China trade talks

 By Trevor Hunnicutt

-NEW YORK, March 26 (Reuters) - Stocks in the United States, Japan and emerging markets rose on Monday, reflecting optimism that the United States and China are set to begin negotiations on trade.
+NEW YORK, March 26 (Reuters) - Stocks rose almost everywhere on Monday, reflecting optimism that the United States and China are set to begin negotiations on trade.

 MSCI’s world equity index, which tracks shares in 47 countries, touched its lowest level since Feb.
-9 but was then buoyed to a 0.81 percent gain after a Wall Street Journal report that U.S. Treasury Secretary Steven Mnuchin was considering a visit to Beijing to begin negotiations.
+9 but was then buoyed to a 1.27 percent gain on expectations that U.S. Treasury Secretary Steven Mnuchin would try to reach an agreement with China.

 Hope of a rapprochement between the countries abbreviated the markets’ hangover about a trade war pitting the world’s two largest economies against one another.